Beautiful Victorian Hairstyles

 Re-creating this look is much easier today than it was back then!
 With the help of a curling iron and some hairspray, you can create a coiled lock of hair that will hold its form for several hours.

 As is apparent from Princess Victoria's self-portrait, many of this time period's updos were complimented by braids, either as a finishing element or as a flourish.

-To the right is a look at one hairstyle involving three braids and another take on the ever-so-popular looping that was going on during this time- all at the back of the head at this point.
+In the video below is a look at one hairstyle involving three braids and another take on the ever-so-popular looping that was going on during this time—all at the back of the head at this point.

-As torrinpaige in the video points out, this hairstyle is good for people with hair as short as just-past-shoulder length, and it looks reasonably easy.
+As torrinpaige in the video points out, this hairstyle is good for people with hair just-past-shoulder length or longer, and it looks reasonably easy.
 I definitely recommend giving it a go!

 Long, loose hair, at least during Victorian times, was only appropriate for children, so if you're looking for a more free-flowing look, you may wish to consider reproducing some different time periods with your coiffure, since most respectable grown women only wore their hair down in very intimate settings: their bedroom or dressing room, for example.